-(d) Notification of acceptance or otherwise
+(c) Notification of acceptance or otherwise

 Authors will receive notification of the outcome of the peer review.
-Authors whose articles have been accepted for publication will be requested to complete, sign and return the Consent to Publish and Transfer of Copyright form (see Annex A), prior to commencement of copy-editing.
+Authors whose articles have been accepted for publication will be requested to grant a copyright licence to AP to publish their article, prior to commencement of copyediting.
+AP's standard Copyright Licence Agreement may be found at Annex A.

-(e) Copy-editing
+(d) Copy-editing